westurner/lunar-test/README.md

 And, in the future.
 * Replication support (and Servers)

-Librebox is on its way to becoming a fully fledged engine -- just like Godot, or Unity, you can transfer your current Lua skills into Librebox, and create **games you own.**
+Lunar Engine is on its way to becoming a fully fledged dev platform -- just like Godot, or Unity, you can transfer your current Lua skills into Lunar, and create **games you own.**

 ### The future of Lunar Engine